nurulaimanabdr/ISD60804/IoT_NodeRED_GitHub_Course.md

 ---

-## 🛠️ Prerequisites & Setup (Before Week 1)
-To keep things accessible, we are using cloud-hosted Node-RED.
-1. Go to [FlowFuse](https://flowfuse.com/) (or your university's provided Node-RED link).
-2. Create a free account and start your Node-RED instance.
-3. **Install the UI Palette:** - Click the hamburger menu (top right) `≡` -> `Manage palette`.
-   - Go to the `Install` tab.
-   - Search for `node-red-dashboard` and click install.

----

-## 📅 Week 1: The Basics of Data Flow & "Hello World"
+## 📅 Week 2: The Basics of Data Flow & "Hello World"
 **Learning Outcome:** Understand the core concept of IoT—Triggers (Inputs) and Responses (Outputs), and build your first user interface.

 ### Part A: Hello World (Behind the Scenes)